ubernostrum/webcolors/docs/colors.rst

    documents.

-The HTML5 legacy parsing algorithm does not support the non-color keyword `transparent` from CSS3 and will produce an error for that input.
+The HTML5 legacy parsing algorithm does not support the non-color keyword ``transparent`` from CSS3 and will produce an error for that input.
 It also does not recognize the CSS2 "system color" keywords; it will convert each such keyword to a simple color, consistently, but in a way which does not follow CSS2's definitions of these keywords (which itself was system- and configuration-dependent).

-The implementations in this module are based on the definitions and algorithms of `the W3C HTML5 Recommendation's section on colors`_.
+The implementations in this module are based on the definitions and algorithms of `the HTML5 specification's section on colors`_.

 .. _the sRGB color space: http://www.w3.org/Graphics/Color/sRGB
 .. _two ways to specify sRGB colors: http://www.w3.org/TR/html401/types.html#h-6.5